Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Motivation

+According to the quantum chaos conjecture, a Hermitian system whose classical limit is characterized by an integrable dynamics exhibits a spectrum with spacings distributed according to Poissonian statistics, typical of uncorrelated random variables \cite{berry_level_1977}.
+Conversely, the spectrum of quantum systems with a chaotic classical dynamics presents a spacing distribution described by random matrix theory \cite{casati_connection_1980, bohigas_characterization_1984}.
+These differences in spacing distributions arise from the repulsion between eigenvalues which is absent in integrable systems due to conserved quantities.
+If the system does not admit a meaningful classical limit, a similar spectral distinction can be nevertheless observed.
+For example, integrable spin chains display Poissonian statistics, while ergodic phases of matter exhibit spectra that conform to the predictions of random matrix theory \cite{ponte_manybody_2015, serbyn_spectral_2016, bordia_periodically_2017, abanin_colloquium_2019}.
+Due to this phenomenological success, a random matrix structure in the Hamiltonian is often used as the sole criterion to define quantum chaos \cite{kos_manybody2018}.

-In this framework, DQC can be characterized via the statistical distribution of the spacings of the \emph{complex} eigenvalues $\{\lambda_j\}$ of the Liouvillian, as first discussed by Grobe, Haake, and Sommers (GHS) \cite{grobe_quantum_1988}.
-We focus on the distribution of nearest-neighbor eigenvalue spacings
+The spectral approach to quantum chaos can be extended to the Lindblad master equation.
+Here, the statistical distribution of the spacings of the Liouvillian eigenvalues $\lambda_j \in \mathbb C$ is used to characterize DQC [c.f.
+Eq.\eqref{Eq:Liouvillian_eigenvalues}].
+In analogy to the Hamiltonian case (see Appendix~\ref{sec:appendix}), we consider the distribution of nearest-neighbor eigenvalue spacings